National Museum in Kraków

 Exhibitions

-The Museum houses three permanent exhibits:
+The museum houses three permanent exhibitions that are displayed separately:

 • Decorative Arts and Crafts Gallery: This gallery has an excellent collection of decorative arts chronologically placed from the Middle Ages to the Art Nouveau.